Divi Builder Review: A Brutally Honest Look At This WordPress Theme Builder

 Today, they are most known for Divi.

 Divi is an all-in-one theme and visual page builder.
-It is often marked alongside other page builders, my favorite so far being Thrive Architect.
+It is often marketed alongside other page builders.
+At the time of this original review (2020), my favorite was Thrive Architect — though as noted in the update at the top, my recommendation has shifted since then.

 But, right there, next in line as the one I’ve had many people ask me about is Divi.
 So, it is time to dive in and take a look.